 Unfortunately, breast reconstruction isn’t always the end of a breast cancer battle.
-Many women are unhappy with their breast reconstruction after a mastectomy, whether immediately after or years later.
-They may have had a poor initial result or developed complications as they aged.
-Luckily for NYSHIP policyholders, some provisions ensure you have the right to revision breast reconstruction if you’d like to improve your results.
+Many women are unhappy with their breast reconstruction after a mastectomy, whether immediately or years later.
+They may have had a poor initial result or developed complications with age.

-Unhappy with Breast Reconstruction after a Mastectomy?
+Unhappy With Breast Reconstruction After a Mastectomy?
 Here’s Why

-Breast reconstruction following a mastectomy is a delicate process that involves working with already traumatized tissue.
+Breast reconstruction following a mastectomy is a delicate process that requires working with already traumatized tissue.
 Even a perfectly performed surgery may have issues down the road, if not immediately after.
-To give you an idea, here are some of the various issues that you may face in the weeks or years following breast reconstruction surgery:Condition | Description | When it occurs |
+To give you a better idea, the table below lists some of the various issues you could face in the weeks or years following breast reconstruction surgery:

 Infection | Bacterial or fungal infection causing redness, pain, and swelling | 0-1 years |